Skip to main content

 Incomplete Matches

-There are a couple ways to end a match prematurely.
+There are a couple of ways to end a match prematurely.
 First, you can allow the user to quit the game and submit their current score, which gives them an opportunity to win with the score they have.
 Second, you can abort them from a match, which will result in a loss.

 Depending on your specific gameplay, you will need to determine which method works best for you.